Hoover, Alabama: Public safety

 Hoover Fire Department is a full-time career department operating from 11 fire stations throughout the city.
-The city has one battalion.
-There are eight engine companies, two quints, one ladder truck, three ALS rescue/ambulances, and two battalion chief cars.
+The city has one battalion, with nine engine companies, two quints, one ladder truck, five ALS rescue/ambulances, and two battalion chief cars.
 All engine companies are staffed with a minimum of three people, with at least two being firefighter/paramedics.
-All engines are classified ALS (Advanced Life Support).
+All engines are classified for advanced life support.
 The department also operates one heavy rescue truck, and one hazmat unit.
 Hoover Fire Department holds a Class 1 ISO rating.
 In 2016, the department responded to over 10,000 calls.

-Hoover operates its own enhanced 911 emergency call center, which has 24 operator positions, 5 Emergency Communication Supervisors, 2 Emergency Communication Managers, 1 Director, and is staffed 24/7.
+Hoover operates its own enhanced 911 emergency call center, which has 24 operator positions, five emergency communication supervisors, two emergency communication managers, and one director, and is staffed continuously.

 Hoover provides traffic, severe weather, disaster information, and details on special events on low-power AM radio (1610 kHz).